 MEDICAL POLICY DETAILS

-Medical Policy Title Gender Reassignment/Gender Affirming Surgery and Treatments for Commercial
+Medical Policy Title Gender Affirming Surgery and Treatments for Commercial and Medicare

-and Medicare Advantage Members
+Advantage Members

 Policy Number 7.01.84

 Category Contract Clarification

 Original Effective Date 10/28/10

-Committee Approval 12/08/11, 10/25/12, 10/24/13, 10/23/14, 12/10/15, 12/8/16, 04/26/18, 04/24/19, 04/23/20,
+Committee Approval Date 12/08/11, 10/25/12, 10/24/13, 10/23/14, 12/10/15, 12/8/16, 04/26/18, 04/24/19,

-Date 12/10/20
+04/23/20, 12/10/20, 02/17/21, 03/24/22, 12/22/22

-Revised Effective Date 01/20/21
+Current Effective Date 02/01/23

 Archived Date N/A

 Archive Review Date N/A

-Product Disclaimer • If a product excludes coverage for a service, it is not covered, and medical policy criteria do not apply.

-• If a commercial product (including an Essential Plan product) covers a specific service, medical policy criteria apply to the benefit.

-• If a Medicare product covers a specific service, and there is no national or local Medicare coverage decision for the service, medical policy criteria apply to the benefit.
+Product Disclaimer If a product excludes coverage for a service, it is not covered, and medical policy criteria do not apply.
+If a commercial product (including an Essential Plan or Child Health Plus product), medical policy criteria apply to the benefit.
+If a Medicaid product covers a specific service, and there are no New York State Medicaid guidelines (eMedNY) criteria, medical policy criteria apply to the benefit.
+If a Medicare product (including Medicare HMO-Dual Special Needs Program(DSNP) product) covers a specific service, and there is no national or local Medicare coverage decision for the service, medical policy criteria apply to the benefit.
+If a Medicare HMO-Dual Special Needs Program (DSNP) product DOES NOT cover a specific service, please refer to the Medicaid Product coverage line.